Los Angeles Preliminary Hearing Attorney

 I've had a lot of preliminary hearings dismissed over the years by attacking the prosecutor's evidence and showing the judge that their case is weak.
 If you need the best, pick up the phone now.
 Ask for a meeting with Ron Hedding.
 Let me put my 30 years of experience to work for you.

-If you are facing a crime, contact a lawyer at the Hedding Law Firm a free case review.
+If you are facing a crime, contact a lawyer at the Hedding Law Firm for a free case review.
 Rest assured hat we will help you and do everything in our power to get you the best possible results.